w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
-Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.
+Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards, and should usually be avoided.

 ## Using Polkadot-JS UI